belastingdienst/opr-paas/docs/user-guide/02_groups-and-users.md

 ## Groups and Users

 For every Paas it is possible to define which k8s groups have permissions on resources belonging to the Paas.
+Additionally, Administrators can define [rolemappings](../overview/core_concepts/authorization.md#paasconfig), and groups in a Paas can have these functional roles applied.

 It is possible to manage group membership externally, with an LDAP sync solution based on `oc adm group sync`.

-It is also possible to have group membership managed by the Paas operator, by specifying users.
-However, we are working towards getting rid of user management through Paas, relying only on externally managed groups.
+for now, it is also possible to have group membership managed by the Paas operator, by specifying users.
+But, we are working towards getting rid of user management through Paas, relying only on externally managed groups.

 For more information on authorization, please see [Core Concepts - Authorization](../overview/core_concepts/authorization.md).